marcelo-abrahao/Telco/README.md

 # Telco
-Place to save great ideas, files and suport tings for Telecommunicatoins.
+Place to save great ideas, files and support tings for Telecommunicatoins.